Jeremy Brett: Death

 Plaque on a memorial bench for Brett on Clapham Common.

 Brett died from heart failure on 12 September 1995 at his home in Clapham, at age 61.
 His heart valves had been scarred by rheumatic fever contracted as a child, and on top of this he had been a heavy smoker throughout his life.
 His body was cremated.

-One of his elder brothers, John, who was a minister, spoke at his youngest brother's memorial service on 29 November 1995.
+One of his elder brothers, John, who was a minister, spoke at Jeremy's memorial service on 29 November 1995.
+Jeremy was John's youngest brother.

 Mel Gussow wrote in an obituary for The New York Times, "Mr. Brett was regarded as the quintessential Holmes: breathtakingly analytical, given to outrageous disguises and the blackest moods and relentless in his enthusiasm for solving the most intricate crimes."

-A memorial tree to the actor was planted on Clapham Common – near where Brett had lived locally for many years prior to his death – on 30 March 2007.
+A memorial tree to the actor was planted on Clapham Common – near where Brett had lived for many years – on 30 March 2007.